International regime

-An international regime is the set of principles, norms, rules and procedures that international actors converge around.
+An international regime is the set of implicit or explicit principles, norms, rules, and decision-making procedures that international actors’ expectations converge around in a given area of international relations.
 These regimes guide and structure interactions between international actors and, in some cases, may evolve into an intergovernmental organization.

 Definition and types

 Stephen D. Krasner defines international regimes as "sets of implicit or explicit principles, norms, rules, and decision-making procedures around which actors' expectations converge in a given area of international relations".
 Regimes "are more specialized arrangements that pertain to well-defined activities, resources, or geographical areas and often involve only some subset of the members of international society", according to Oran R. Young.
+Robert Keohane and Joseph Nye define regimes as "sets of governing arrangements" that include "networks of rules, norms, and procedures that regularize behavior and control its effects."
+Ernst Haas has argued that a regime encompasses a mutually coherent set of procedures, rules, and norms.
+Moreover, Hedley Bull refers to the importance of rules and institutions in international society where rules refer to "general imperative principles which require or authorize certain prescribed classes of persons or groups to behave in prescribed ways."

+Krasner has stated that the purpose of international regimes is to facilitate agreements.
+Keohane has noted that a basic analytic distinction must be made between regimes and agreements as agreements are often ad-hoc, or “one-shot,” arrangements.
+Moreover, an international regime can be said to be distinct from an international order because “regimes must be understood as something more than temporary arrangements that change with every shift in power or interests."

 Types of regimes include international conventions such as the Basel Convention, the Mediterranean Action Plan and well-known regimes like the Bretton Woods System of monetary management.
 Additionally, international organizations can be considered part of international regimes when they serve as governance structures within these broader frameworks.

 Formation

 International regimes often emerge in response to the need for coordination among countries around a particular issue.
 In the absence of such a regime, for example, telecommunications between countries might be governed by numerous bilateral agreements, which would become impractically complex to manage on a global scale.
 A regime such as the International Telecommunication Union (ITU) provides a forum, multilateral treaty, and governing body to streamline telecommunications standards internationally.
 Other examples of international regimes include International Monetary Fund, Biological Weapons Convention, and Kyoto Protocol.